Tuesday, March 1, 2022 · 16 min read

 The blue line is the measured frequency (measurement point after the voltage amplifier), evaluated with an in-house developed Python script.
 The frequency evaluation method is rather simple, based on zero crossing of the signal, and by using data from all three phases a response time of less than 6.7 ms can be achieved.

 The method is optimized for fast detection of a frequency change.
 The repetitive pattern of frequency variation is caused by the small phase shift deviation between the channels.
-With a slower method, these can easily be canceled but accuracy was not the main target of the method.
+With a slower method, these can easily be cancelled but accuracy was not the main target of the method.
 For accurate frequency determination, the built-in “Exact Frequency” of DewesoftX is more than satisfactory.

 The interesting result is that the frequency evaluation method seems to have “psychic” abilities.
 It seems to be able to detect a frequency change on the Aos of the Dewesoft Sirius about 20 milliseconds before even the setpoint value to the function generators controlling the Aos is changed.